 The Cost of a Tummy Tuck

 The price of tummy tuck surgery in New Jersey can vary widely from patient to patient depending on the extent of correction needed and whether other procedures are done at the same time.
-Cosmetic surgery costs also vary from region to region and may be more or less depending on the surgeon's training and experience.
-At American Surgical Arts, a tummy tuck on its own typically costs from $8,000 to $8,500.
-Dr. Bidic strives to keep his prices competitive within the region, and he offers financing options to help his patients achieve the results they desire.
+Cosmetic surgery costs also vary from region to region and vary with the surgeon's training and experience.
+During your consultation, you will be provided with a specific estimate tailored to your specific procedure.
+Our cosmetic surgeons strive to keep their prices competitive within the region, and they offer financing options to help their patients achieve the results they desire.

 What to Expect After Surgery

 The abdominoplasty incision is tailored to the patient's needs, depending on the amount of skin and fat overhanging, and will be closed with dissolving sutures.
 Only your naval (belly button) will have sutures that will have to be removed.
 You will have 2 surgical drains in place for about a week to prevent fluid accumulation (seroma).

 You will have an overnight extended recovery after surgery and will walk and have a shower on the day after surgery, but you will be sore and unable to walk fully upright for several days.
 Most patients require 10 to 14 days of rest before returning to work.
 The patient must wear an abdominal binder, refrain from lifting greater than 10 pounds, and avoid activities that increase the heart rate above 100.

 Advanced 3D imaging lets you see the possibilities.